 “A handsome tome, well written, extensively researched and beautifully illustrated.” – Tim Catchpole, Issue 127, Summer 2013, Urban Design

-“Bullivant’s presentation was like a speed-mentoring session through her very thoughtful and detailed book, beginning with the over-arching premise that there has been a “necessary evolution” from 20th-century top-down master planning, which tended towards a “cut-and-paste urbanism,” to 21st-century bottom-up “adaptive” planning.
-The challenges facing cities and regions today, she said, require “a dynamic relationship and equilibrium” between those top-down aspirations of the past” and “bottom-up thinking” of today.” – Kirstin Richards, AIA New York
+“There is an almost mythical quality to the place called city – where those that have achieved a certain convergence of cultures and resources become iconic in the map of the world – the pleasure of them transcending the work they are made of.
+Masterplanning Futures makes a worthwhile casebook for these possible cities.”ā Juliet Bidgood, Urban Design Group Journal“Bullivantās presentation was like a speed-mentoring session through her very thoughtful and detailed book, beginning with the over-arching premise that there has been a ānecessary evolutionā from 20th-century top-down master planning, which tended towards a ācut-and-paste urbanism,ā to 21st-century bottom-up āadaptiveā planning.
+The challenges facing cities and regions today, she said, require āa dynamic relationship and equilibriumā between those top-down aspirations of the pastā and ābottom-up thinkingā of today.” ā Kirstin Richards, AIA New York